ah970/ecm2434/README.md

 ## Getting Started
+*If your using python3 replace 'python' with 'python3'*
 1. Please acess the hot and cold folder
+2. python manage.py makemigrations
+3. python manage.py migrate
+4. python manage.py createsuperuser
+5. Go through command line steps to make superuser which is required by the database
-2. Run manage.py with the command "python3 manage.py runserver"
+6. Run manage.py with the command "python3 manage.py runserver"
-3. Follow the terminal instructions to connet to your website
+7. Follow the terminal instructions to connet to your website

-## Steps to create a superuser
-*This step is needed if running it locally*
-1. python manage.py makemigrations
-2. python manage.py migrate
-3. python manage.py createsuperuser

 ## Project Contents
 Found within the project src folder includes:
 * to be completed when project is finished